amongloneliness/python_teacher_journal/README.md

 ***
 ### Description
-Journal program in python3 for the universality of students in subjects.
+Journal program in python for the universality of students in subjects.

 You must first download the python module for data transformation: **PrettyTable**.